NewsCred marketing website

 • Email and Slack would be the first available notification channels; Pagerduty and Webhooks would be considered later.

 • Noisy alerts.
-A key value proposition of Anomaly Detection is to reduce false positives by providing intelligent, dynamic alerts based on genuine issues.
+A key value proposition of Anomaly Detection was to reduce false positives by providing intelligent, dynamic alerts based on genuine issues.
 We understood the possibility that Anomaly Detection's algorithm, which wouldn't be adjustable by the user at first, could result in noise — therefore negating the entire purpose of the feature.
-Ideally, the algoritm would learn and adjust on the fly to accommodate varying use cases; "normal" can look very different across teams given their industries and traffic patterns.
+Our algorithm would learn and adjust on the fly to accommodate varying use cases, but it would take some time to learn what "normal" looks like.
+Additionally, "normal" can vary across teams in different industries, with different traffic patterns.
 For example, one customer in the construction sector expected little to no traffic to their app on weekends.
-Automatically accounting for this flavor of seasonality would be critical.
+Automatically accounting for this flavor of seasonality would be critical to not generate noisy alerts.
 We agreed that adoption would be heavily influenced by users' first impressions, and inaccuracies would not do us any favors.

 • Anomalies as another alert type.
-Honeycomb's alerting suite thus far consisted of Service Level Objectives (SLOs) and Triggers, both of which are incredibly effective and widely adopted (Triggers a bit more so than SLOs).
+Honeycomb's alerting suite thus far consisted of Service Level Objectives (SLOs) and Triggers.
 Would the addition of a third alert type confuse users?
 Would they understand the value of Anomalies and the use cases for each alert type?

 • Configuring notifications would be manual.
 While anomalies would automatically detected, recipients who would receive alerts would need to configured manually.
 Could this result in frustration?